THE ROADS TO HOME, Starring Devon Abner, Hallie Foote, Harriet Harris & More, Begins Tonight at Primary Stages

-Primary Stages, in association with Catherine Adler, Jamie deRoy, and David Richenthal, has announced complete casting for the first show of the 2016/17 season, THE ROADS TO HOME, written by Pulitzer Prize-winning playwright Horton Foote (Harrison, TX).
+Primary Stages, in association with Catherine Adler and Jamie deRoy presents the first show of the 2016/17 season, THE ROADS TO HOME, written by Pulitzer Prize-winning playwright Horton Foote (Harrison, TX).

-Joining the previously announced Drama Desk Award winner Devon Abner (The Orphans' Home Cycle, The Trip of Bountiful) and Tony Award nominee and Drama Desk Award winner Hallie Foote (Dividing the Estate; Harrison, TX) will be Dan Bittner ("The Leftovers", The Vertical Hour), Lortel Award nominee Rebecca Brooksher (Dying City, "The Good Wife"), Tony Award and Drama Desk Award winner Harriet Harris (Thoroughly Modern Millie, "Frasier"), and Matt Sullivan (Standing on Ceremony, Macbeth).
+Joining Drama Desk Award winner Devon Abner (The Orphans' Home Cycle, The Trip of Bountiful) and Tony Award nominee and Drama Desk Award winner HAllie Foote (Dividing the Estate; Harrison, TX) will be Dan Bittner ("The Leftovers", The Vertical Hour), Lortel Award nominee Rebecca Brooksher (Dying City, "The Good Wife"), Tony Award and Drama Desk Award winner Harriet Harris (Thoroughly Modern Millie, "Frasier"), and Matt Sullivan (Standing on Ceremony, Macbeth).

 THE ROADS TO HOME features scenic design by Jeff Cowie, costume design by David C. Woolard, lighting design by David Lander, original music and sound design by John Gromada, and casting byStephanie Klapper Casting.